-\The 2026 ACL will remain in place until modified.
+The 2026 ACL will remain in place until modified.

 Snowy grouper was the second most discarded snapper grouper species during snapper grouper trips (defined as trips with >50% of landings from snapper-grouper stocks), sorted from largest to smallest, by gear, for the 2015-2019 period (reference SBRM review).
-However, landings and discards of snowy grouper using long-line gear (13%) is substantially less that landings using handlines and other gear (87%) (SEDAR 36 Update).
+However, landings and discards of snowy grouper using long-line gear (13%) is substantially less than landings using handlines and other gear (87%) (SEDAR 36 Update).

 Alternative 3 would allocate a higher percentage to the recreational sector.
 Alternative 3 would decrease in the recreational ACL by 1,289 fish in 2023.
 Between 2015-2020, less than 40% of the recreational ACL was caught each year for the exception of two years during that time period.
-Alternative 3 is expected to have similar effects to the other alternatives.
+However, as a result of the reduced catch levels of Action 1, the recreational ACL of Alternative 3 may still be constraining and could result in the ACL being fully harvested.